Third DUI Penalties in Florida

 • Not less than $2,000 or more than $5,000; or

-• If the BAL was .15 or higher, or if there was a minor child in the vehicle, then the fine is not less than $4,000.
+• If the BAL was .15 or higher or a minor child was in the vehicle, the fine is not less than $4,000.

 Jail Time or Imprisonment for a Third DUI in Florida

-• If the third conviction is more than ten (10) years of a prior conviction, then the mandatory imprisonment must be not more than twelve (12) months.
+• If the third conviction is more than ten (10) years of a prior conviction, the maximum mandatory imprisonment is not more than twelve (12) months, but no minimum mandatory jail time is required.

 Driver’s License Revocation Period for a Third DUI

-The driver license revocation period for a third DUI depends on whether the third offense occurred within ten (10) years of a prior conviction including:
+The driver’s license revocation period for a third DUI depends on whether the third offense occurred within ten (10) years of a prior conviction including:

 • Third offense within ten (10) years of the second conviction: